Questions which frequently pop up…

 I bought a template and I got the confirmation email from Paypal, but I have not received the template yet.
 When will I get it?

 You should get the template as soon as your payment clears.
 After you make your purchase you will be directed to a page where you can instantly download all the files you bought.
 If you prefer not to download the file immediately, you will also get an email in a few minutes with the same links you can click on to download the template files.
 If you did not get this email, check your junk mail folder, or log on to your account and go to your Purchase History.

 I can’t open my file!
 When I try to open it I get a message asking for a password

 Try using a different program to open the template.
-Most of my PDF files are protected so that they cannot be copied or modified, so if you try opening them with image editing software, such as Illustrator, a password will be requested.
+Most of these PDF files are protected so that they cannot be copied or modified, so if you try opening them with image editing software, such as Illustrator, a password will be requested.
 Use Preview, or Adobe Acrobat or other PDF viewing software instead, and you will be able to open and print the file without entering a password.

 What paper should I use to make the pop-ups?